SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Duplex and Transform Streams

 A duplex stream is one that is both readable and writable similar to a Transform stream.

-However, most often a Duplex stream is usually referring to a stream that actually has two full independent streams embedded in it, one flowing out and one flowing in.
+However, most often a Duplex stream is usually referring to a stream that has two independent streams embedded in it, one flowing out and one flowing in.

 A transform stream is a special kind of duplex stream where the output is a transformed version of the input.